gbdev/pandocs/src/MBC6.md

 the web to download mini-games onto the local flash.
 Both ROM banks and both RAM banks are views into the same ROM and RAM, but with separately adjustable offsets.
-Since the banked regions are smaller the effective number of banks is twice what it usually would be; 8 kB ROM banks instead of 16 kB and 4 kB RAM banks instead of 8 kB.
+Since the banked regions are smaller the effective number of banks is twice what it usually would be; 8 KiB ROM banks instead of 16 KiB and 4 KiB RAM banks instead of 8 KiB.

 ## Memory